 The CARE Program is a support program that provides supplemental assistance for EOPS students.
-These support services include grant funds to promote academic success and to assist students in attaining their career and vocational goals.
+CARE provides support services and grant funds to promote academic success and to assist students in attaining their career and vocational goals.

+- Be EOPS eligible

-- At least 18 years old - · Single, head of household - Current recipient of CalWORKs/TANF (Temporary Assistance for Needy Families) - Have a child under the age of fourteen years - Have applied for financial aid and have a need for childcare, transportation, books and supplies, and/or counseling to attend college CARE provides support services and grant funds to promote academic success and to assist students in attaining their career and vocational goals.
+- At least 18 years old

+- Single, head of household

+- Current recipient of CalWORKs/TANF

+(Temporary Assistance for Needy Families)

+- · Have a child under the age of fourteen years - Have applied for financial aid and have a need for childcare, transportation, books and supplies, and/or counseling to attend college.

-Location: EOPS Office, Room SSA-307 Telephone: (909) 389-3239
+Location: EOPS/CARE/CalWORKs Office, Room SSA-306 Telephone: (909) 389-3239